Skip to content

 Marblehead Counseling Center honors Aldrich, names two scholarship winners

-Dave Aldrich, the Nahant resident who founded Grab the Bagel, is the recipient of the Marblehead Counseling Center's second annual Amy Saltz Community Champions Award.
+Dave Aldrich, who founded Grab the Bagel, is the recipient of the Marblehead Counseling Center's second annual Amy Saltz Community Champions Award.

 The center announced the honor May 1 and presented it Thursday at the Beacon Restaurant during its Community Champions Celebration.
 The recognition follows another award earlier this year.
 In February, Essex Media Group named Aldrich its 2025 Person of the Year for Marblehead.